You are here:Home//Key messages//River management

 Further reading

-In depth analysis of empirical data is available through WISER Deliverable 5.1-2 (link to D5.1-2).
+In depth analysis of empirical data is available through WISER Deliverable 5.1-2.
 The conceptual linkages of environmental variables and riverine biota is available through WISER Deliverable 5.1-1 and Feld et al. (2011) (link to article).
+The conceptual models of linkages can be accessed and used interactively in the results section.

 02 Environmental stressors act hierarchically